HimethSanjula/PUSL3120_Full-Stack-Development/README.md

 **Instructions**

-1.Open  "Shoplaza-PUSL3120--main" in Visual Studio Code.
+1. Open  "Shoplaza-PUSL3120--main" in Visual Studio Code.

-2.Open up a New Terminal.
+2. Open up a New Terminal.

-3.Run npm I and let it install the modules.
+3. Run npm I and let it install the modules.

-4.then npm start to run the backend on mongodb database.
+4. Then npm start to run the backend on mongodb database.

-5.Go to file new window in Visual Studio Code.
+5. Go to file new window in Visual Studio Code.

-6.Open the "FRONTEND" folder in "Shoplaza-PUSL3120--main"
+6. Open the "FRONTEND" folder in "Shoplaza-PUSL3120--main"

-7.Open up a New Terminal.
+7. Open up a New Terminal.

-8.Run npm I and let it install the modules.
+8. Run npm I and let it install the modules.

-9.and then npm start to locally run the frontend.
+9. Final step is to run npm start to locally run the frontend on your local host.

+10. The frontend should be up & running successfully.